About The Pragmatic Engineer Newsletter

 What to expect:

-• Big tech and high-growth startups, from the inside.
+• Big Tech and startups, from the inside.
 Tech is accelerating rapidly: but some fast-moving companies are ahead of the rest of the pack.
 What are they doing differently and why?
-I go deep.
+I talk with people working at these companies to get insights and details.

 • Actionable advice for engineering managers, software engineers and tech workers.
 Topics covered are relevant to those working at tech companies.
 Get tools and insights to become a more efficient engineering leader.
 If you use just one approach to make your project, team, or company more efficient, the weekly newsletter already pays for itself.

-• A pulse on the tech market and scoop worth knowing.
+• A pulse on the tech market and trends worth knowing about.
 What is happening in tech, and why?
 How is the market changing?
 What does this mean for hiring managers and for those navigating their careers?
-I cover patterns and trends heard within Big Tech and high-growth startups in the series The Scoop.
+I cover patterns and trends heard within Big Tech and high-growth startups in the series The Pulse.

 • An independent viewpoint.
 I don’t take sponsorships of any kind, and disclose any affiliation I would have with the companies covered.
 Read my ethics statement and more about the lack of sponsorship in the newsletter.